Who Gets Religious Exemptions And Why

 LUDDEN: OK.
 Another email from Jerry: If I'm agnostic, but object on moral grounds to participate in a war, is it fair to require that I be part of a religion in order to be able to assert my pacifist convictions?
 Richard Garnett?

 GARNETT: I think we've often decided - and here, I'm going to defer, obviously, to experts in the military.
 But that - when you're having a draft, you want to make sure you get the best fighting force you can, and you don't want to have people in the armed forces who, for reasons of deep conscientious conviction, are unable to bear arms, and so on.

 But I want to just circle back to what we have said at the outset, which is that - and what Professor Witte just said - is that at end of the day, in our tradition, we do treat religion-based objections differently.
 There are long, solid historical reasons for doing so.
 It doesn't mean that people who have other objections are being insincere.
 It doesn't mean that those objections aren't well thought out.
-But in the society like ours, it's always understood kind of the freedom of religious conscience as being connected in important ways to the separation of church and state.
-We've taken account of the fact that religion-based objections are different.
+But in a society like ours that's always understood, kind of, the freedom of religious conscience as being connected in important ways to the separation of church and state, we've taken account of the fact that religion-based objections are different.

 LUDDEN: All right.
 And I think we're going to have to leave it there.
 Richard Garnett is an associate dean and law professor at the University of Notre Dame.
 We spoke to him today from his office at the university.
 Thank you so much.

 LUDDEN: And John Witte is a law professor and director of Center for the Study of Law and Religion at Emory University, and joined us from member station WABE in Atlanta.
 Thanks to you.

 WITTE: Thank you, Jennifer.
 It's good to be here.